text-gen/text-gen.com/_notes/3- Templates/subpages/Handlebar Templates.md

 Information extraction helpers are designed to gather data from various sources such as web pages, images, and documents, enhancing the template's ability to interact with external content.

 ### [[extract helper function|extract]]
 The `extract` helper is used to obtain information from different sources, enhancing the template's capabilities in processing and analyzing content.
-Additional details about its functionality can be found on the [[extract]] page.
+Additional details about its functionality can be found on the [[extract helper function|extract]] page.

 ## Text Formatting